The Role of Exceptional Points and Transmission Peak Degeneracies in Non-Hermitian Sensing: Appendix D: Experimental Methods

 \subsection{Device Description}

-Our setup includes a vector network analyzer (Quantum Machines OPX+ Quantum Controller) and a local oscillator (SignalCore SC5511A) for collecting the data displayed in Fig \ref{fig:platform}, \ref{fig:eps}.
-Our apparatus consists of a custom-built microwave cavity with mechanically tunable frequency and output-port coupling rates and a custom-built oscillator realized from a 1 mm diameter YIG sphere, placed on top of a co-planar waveguide (Minicircuits CMA-83LN+).
+Our measurement setup includes a vector network analyzer (Quantum Machines OPX+ Quantum Controller) and a local oscillator (SignalCore SC5511A) for collecting the data displayed in the Main Text.
+Our apparatus consists of a custom-built microwave cavity with mechanically tunable frequency and output-port coupling rates and a custom-built oscillator realized from a 1 mm diameter YIG sphere, placed on top of a co-planar waveguide (Minicircuits CMA-83LN+ with evaluation board TB-994+).
 The YIG sphere is coupled to the ground using orthogonal wire bonds.
 Magnon and photon modes are coupled over a meter-scale distance using flexible SMA wires (Minicircuits 086-11SM+).
 To achieve variable gain amplification and tunable coupling, we place a fixed-gain amplifier (Minicircuits CMA-83LN+), directly followed by a digital attenuator (Vaunix LDA-5018V), and tune the attenuation digitally using the Vaunix Python API.
 A digital phase shifter (Vaunix LPS-802) modifies the phase for hopping between the cavity and YIG.

 We use three digital switches to probe each mode individually during experimental operation without modifying the apparatus.
 Two Vaunix LSW-802P4T switches (1-input, 4-output) are used on the drive and readout lines to select which mode is being driven or read out.
 A 1-input, 2-output (Vaunix LSW-802PDT) switch is included on one of the coupling wires to disable or enable coupling when probing each mode individually.
 When disabled, the signal is routed directly to a 50-$\Omega$ terminator to ensure impedance matching and reduce reflections.
+Furthermore, when coupling is disabled, all digital attenuators are set to their maximum attenuation (50 dB) to provide additional isolation.
 Directional couplers (Minicircuits ZADC-13-73-S+) drive and read out each mode, attaching to the self-feedback loops.